Polar coordinate lattice Boltzmann modeling of compressible flows: Validation and Verification

 The initial physical field is below

 where $R_{S}$ is the position of shock front.
 We choose $R_{1}=2000$, $R_{2}=2025$, $R_{S}=2001$, $D=2.12132$, $\tau =10^{-5}$, $\Delta t=10^{-5}$, $N_{r}\times N_{\theta }=250\times 3$.

 Figure \ref{Fig06} shows the simulation results of pressure $P$, density $\rho $, temperature $T$ and velocity $u_{r}$ along the radius at time $t=8$ using various schemes.
-From left to right, the four columns correspond to our MWB scheme, the Lax-Wendroff scheme, the second order upwind scheme, and the original Warming-Beam scheme, respectively.
-It is clear from the second column that the simulated physical fields from the Lax-Wendroff scheme have strong unphysical oscillations in the shocked region.
-The third column shows that the second order upwind scheme results in unphysical \textquotedblleft overshoot\textquotedblright\ phenomena in the pressure, density, temperature and flow velocity at the shock front.
-The fourth column shows that the original Warming-Beam has the same drawback as that of the second order upwind scheme.
-Contrast to the other three columns, the first column shows that the simulation results from our MWB are much more accurate and physically reasonable.
+From left to right, the four columns correspond to our MWB scheme, the Lax-Wendroff scheme, the second order upwind scheme and the original Warming-Beam scheme, respectively.
+The second column shows that the simulation results of physical quantities from the Lax-Wendroff scheme have strong unphysical oscillations in the shocked region.
+The third column shows that the second order upwind scheme brings unphysical \textquotedblleft overshoot\textquotedblright\ phenomena in physical quantities at the shock front.
+The fourth column shows that the original Warming-Beam has the same drawback as the second order upwind scheme.
+In contrast to the other three columns, the first column shows that the simulation results from our MWB scheme are much more accurate and physically reasonable.